mirkonasato/graphipedia/README.md

 Graphipedia
 ===========

-A set of tools for creating a graph database of Wikipedia pages and the links between them.
+A tool for creating a graph database of Wikipedia pages and the links between them.

 Importing Data
 --------------